IdleBrains/IdleBrains-About/README.md

 Like working on side projects?
 You have come to the right place

-We can collobarate on hobby projects and learn together.
+We can collaborate on hobby projects and learn together.

 Want to join?
 It's simple, Create an issue in this repo, with the title `Join IdelBrains` and specify the languages/tech you are comfortable with, and one of our members will add you to this organization.